 Eligibility and Entry

-Eligibility: Graduate and postdoctoral students of color in the US who are actively pursuing a degree related to mental health (e.g. social work, counseling, psychiatry, occupational therapy) and are currently completing (or will complete) fieldwork/practicum/rotation in a university or college counseling center.
+- Be a graduate and postgraduate student in the United States who are actively pursuing a degree related to mental health (such as: social work, counseling, psychiatry, occupational therapy)

-What inspired you to pursue a career in mental health care?
+What inspired you to pursue a career in mental healthcare?
 How will your experiences support you in your work to serve college students?
 Please write no more than 1000 words and include your essay as an attachment